viehgroup/LibreVAPT/README.md

 # Function-level Vulnerability Detection and Dataset

-Hi there, welcome!

-This is an open-source project for function-level vulnerability detection.
-We use the source code functions as inputs and implement Word2vec for generating code embeddings.
+This is an open-source project (forked from [here](https://github.com/Seahymn2019/Function-level-Vulnerability-Dataset)) We use the source code functions as inputs and implement Word2vec for generating code embeddings.
 The output is a probability of the corresponding input sample being vulnerable or not.
 This project includes 6 mianstream neural network models and can be easily extended to use other network models implemented using Keras or Tensorflow.

 For this project, we also collect vulnerable functions from 9 open-source software projects (written in C programming language).
 See [Dataset](https://github.com/Seahymn2019/Function-level-Vulnerability-Dataset/blob/master/Vulnerable%20Functions%20Statistical%20Analysis.md) for more details.
 We have detailed the data collection and evaluation processes in a paper which is currently under review.
 When the review process is completed, we will publish all the data.

-## Requirements

- * Environments -- Please refer to [required_packages.txt](https://github.com/Seahymn2019/Function-level-Vulnerability-Dataset/blob/master/required_packages.txt)
- * Hardware -- A GPU with at least 4GB RAM is recommended.

 ## Instructions & Usage
 Unzip the zip file of this repository, one will see the following folders: